Valerio3240264/nn-scratch/doc/CLASSES_DOCUMENTATION.md

 - `function_name`: name of the activation function

 **Constructors:**
-- `activation_function(int size, double *value, Activation_name function_name, BackwardClass *pred)`: creates a new array for the values and gradients arrays and sets the predecessor to the passed pointer
+- `activation(int size, float *value, Activation_name function_name, BackwardClass *pred)`: creates a new array for the values and gradients arrays and sets the predecessor to the passed pointer

 **Methods:**
 - `values_pointer()`: returns the pointer to the values array